In search of the truth about Diana Nyad

 No to all of the above.
 Both women had the same objective in what remained of their minds: reach dry land, sit down, don’t move another inch.

 Most of the video from Nyad’s endeavor disappeared within a few months of her crossing.
-Presumably, Nyad feared that scavengers might stumble on something incriminating like they did in 2012.
+Nyad must have feared that scavengers might stumble on something incriminating like they did in 2012.

-Nyad’s YouTube channel remains empty, though you can still find plenty of footage from the start and finish elsewhere.
+Nyad’s YouTube channel remains devoid of clips from her crossing, though you can still find plenty of footage from the start and finish elsewhere.
 With only a few exceptions, however, everything in between is gone.

 Here are two screenshots from Nyad’s YouTube channel.
 The image on the left shows how it appeared on September 2, 2013, the day she arrived at Smathers Beach; on the right, how it looked by April, scrubbed to squeaky cleanness: